henridb/medium-articles/quantum-sat/main.md

 # Solving problems with SAT

-Problem solving is a cornerstone of our society.
-Improving processes should not be a end in itself, but it is definitely a mean to improve the lives of each of us.
+Problem solving is a cornerstone of our society as it allows us to create complex processes that make our lives easier.
+Improving those processes should probably not be a end in itself (efficiency for the beauty of efficiency), but better processes may lead to positive outcomes (efficiency for reduced energy consumption, simpler processes to understand, etc...).
 Amongst the problems we are confronted to everyday (conscientiously or not), discrete problems are omnipresent.
 The present article is on a specific class of those problems called SAT problems.

-SAT or boolean SATisfiability problems are problems encoded as logic formulas, and they enable the solving of many other discrete problems.
+SAT or boolean SATisfiability problems are problems encoded as logic formulas.
+The goal is to find a value for the variables of the formula such that it evaluates to *True*.
+We say that those values *satisfy* the formula, and when such a set exist, the sormula is *satifiable* (it is not always the case!).
-First of all, SAT is a very complex problem to solve (called a NP-complete problem) [Coo71], which makes it a great theoretical study subject to analyze fundamental notions concerning quantum advantage (in particular the likely differences between the P, NP and quantum equivalent classes of complexity).
+Having the ability to solve SAT problems also enable the solving of many other discrete problems.
+When loogking for a reason to wan to solve SAT problems, we can first see that SAT is a very complex problem to solve (called a NP-complete problem) [Coo71], which makes it a great theoretical study subject to analyze fundamental notions concerning quantum advantage (in particular the likely differences between the P, NP and quantum equivalent classes of complexity).
 But they are much more than that.

 Most discrete optimization problems can be encoded as SAT problems, which make the SAT solvers extremely useful tools.
 Here are some example